thibautambrosino/REPR/README.md

 # Teaching

-Repository containing subjects and code for classes I am teaching
+This repository contains a list of projects for students I teach.

+## Projects

+TODO